Salabat Jung: Feroze Jung II's Deccan Expedition and Unrest in Aurangabad

 Despite his initial victories against the Marathas, Salabat Jung had to retreat to protect his dominions from the North.
 His army was mutinous for want of pay, and during the homeward march Raja Raghunath Das was assassinated by some Afghan soldiers in April 1752, with whose commander he had quarrelled.
 The French received a serious shock from the death of Raghunath Das.
-Salabat Jung was provided with another councillor in whom De Bussy had even more confidence than in the deceased.
-This was Haider Jung of Machilipatnam who had early entered into the service of the French and learned their language.
+Salabat Jung was provided with another councillor in whom de Bussy had even more confidence than the recently deceased Ragunath.
+This was Haider Jung of Machilipatnam, who had earlier entered into the service of the French and learned their language.
 His abilities attracted the notice of Dupleix and his judgment and fidelity while with Bussy had raised him to great power and high honours.
-But to fill the part of minister it was necessary to find a man of rank who should be able to regulate the mutinous army and embarrassed finances and willing at the same time to be entirely subservient to the French.
+But, to fill the part of minister, it was necessary to find a man of rank who should be able to regulate the mutinous army and embarrassed finances and willing at the same time to be entirely subservient to the French.